haacked/haacked.com/_posts/archived/2007-05-20-is-web-development-the-only-development-that-matters.aspx.markdown

 ---
 layout: post
-title: "The Technological 7-Year Itch"
+title: The Technological 7-Year Itch
 date: 2007-05-20 -0800
 comments: true
 disqus_identifier: 18321
 categories: []
+redirect_from: "/archive/2007/05/19/is-web-development-the-only-development-that-matters.aspx/"
 ---

 Scott Hanselman writes a [thought provoking post](http://www.hanselman.com/blog/IsMicrosoftLosingTheAlphaGeeks.aspx "Is Microsoft Losing the Alpha Geeks") that asks the question, ***Is Microsoft Losing the Alpha Geeks***?
 An